eonseed/quadrex/README.md

-# Budget Tracker
+# Quadrex (pronounced KWA-deks)

-A modern, user-friendly web application for personal budget management built with Flask and HTMX.
+A modern, user-friendly web application for personal financial management built with Flask and HTMX.

+## Brand Story

+The name "Quadrex" (KWA-deks) is inspired by the concept of "quad," representing four key aspects of personal finance:

+* **Four Basic Arithmetic Operations:** Addition, subtraction, multiplication, and division are the fundamental building blocks of any financial tracking system.
+Quadrex helps you manage these operations on your income and expenses.
+* **Quarterly Financial Periods:** Many people and businesses organize their finances around quarters of the year (Q1, Q2, Q3, Q4).
+Quadrex can help you track and analyze your finances on a quarterly basis.

+The "-rex" suffix adds a sense of power and mastery, suggesting that users can take control of their finances with confidence.
+Together, Quadrex represents a powerful tool for mastering your financial journey through systematic organization and analysis.

 ## Features